Naphthalene: Structure

-Molecular geometry

 The molecule is planar, like benzene.
 Unlike benzene, the carbon–carbon bonds in naphthalene are not of the same length.
-The bonds C1−C2, C3−C4, C5−C6 and C7−C8 are about 1.37 Å (137 pm) in length, whereas the other carbon–carbon bonds are about 1.42 Å (142 pm) long.
+The bonds C1−C2, C3−C4, C5−C6 and C7−C8 are about in length, whereas the other carbon–carbon bonds are about long.
 This difference, established by X-ray diffraction, is consistent with the valence bond model in naphthalene and in particular, with the theorem of cross-conjugation.
 This theorem would describe naphthalene as an aromatic benzene unit bonded to a diene but not extensively conjugated to it (at least in the ground state), which is consistent with two of its three resonance structures.

 Because of this resonance, the molecule has bilateral symmetry across the plane of the shared carbon pair, as well as across the plane that bisects bonds C2-C3 and C6-C7, and across the plane of the carbon atoms.
 Thus there are two sets of equivalent hydrogen atoms: the alpha positions, numbered 1, 4, 5, and 8, and the beta positions, 2, 3, 6, and 7.
 Two isomers are then possible for mono-substituted naphthalenes, corresponding to substitution at an alpha or beta position.